 Students with disabilities

-Every student is assigned a personal tutor to answer any academic related questions or concerns.
-The Learning and Teaching Unit (LTU) provides additional support to make sure you have the best opportunity for developing your writing and other aspects of your study.
+Every student is assigned an Academic Advisor to answer any academic related questions or concerns.
+Learning and Teaching Development (LTD) provides additional support to make sure you have the best opportunity for developing your writing and other aspects of your study.
 A series of talks and workshops cover subjects such as effective note-taking, reading for study, writing an academic essay, giving a presentation, managing your work and doing exams.

 SOAS is a multi-faith institution and is served by a team of chaplains who offer many services to students including: opportunities for prayer and worship, a confidential and sympathetic ear, a community of friendship and personal and spiritual support.
 The School also has three single-sex prayer rooms available for private use.